Rosendo Torres Hernandez

 The Forrest Gump of baseball forfeits, Rusty Torres "played" in three of the five games of the post-expansion era that resulted in a forfeit.

-He was traded by the Yankees to the Indians before the 1973 season in the deal that brought Graig Nettles to the Yankees.
-On June 4 of 1974, Torres' Indians had a 10-cent beer night for their game against the Rangers.
-In the bottom of the 9th, the Indians were losing 5-4 but had a run in when Torres pinch hit for catcher Dave Duncan and got a single, advancing teammate Ed Crosby to second.
-The Indians third straight pinch hit single by Alan Ashby sent Crosby to third and Torres to second, and Crosby scored on a sac fly by John Lowenstein.
+He was traded by the Yankees to the Cleveland Indians before the 1973 season in the deal that brought Graig Nettles to the Yankees.
+On June 4, 1974, Torres' Indians had a 10-cent beer night for their game against the Texas Rangers.
+In the bottom of the 9th, the Indians were losing 5-4 but had a runner on when Torres pinch hit for catcher Dave Duncan and got a single, advancing teammate Ed Crosby to second.
+The Indians' third straight pinch hit single by Alan Ashby sent Crosby to third and Torres to second, and Crosby scored on a sacrifice fly by John Lowenstein.
 Thus Torres was the potential winning run at second with Jack Brohamer coming up when the drunken fans essentially rioted.
-Rangers manager Billy Martin (just the manager you want on your side in essentially the world's biggest bar brawl) pulled his team off the field and the game was forfeited.
+Rangers manager Billy Martin (just the manager you want on your side in essentially the world's biggest bar brawl) pulled his team off the field and the game was forfeited in favor of Texas.